TaygaHoshi/tt-project/README.md

 # Tayga's Tabletop Project
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 Tayga's Tabletop Project (placeholder name) is a work-in-progress tabletop role playing game being created by me, [TaygaHoshi](https://github.com/TaygaHoshi).
+The game is currently in alpha stage.

 Start reading at [INTRODUCTION.md](INTRODUCTION.md) for theme, goals and more.
 Since Github's markdown syntax is different from what I use, I recommend using the "code" view instead of the "preview" view to read the files.

 This repository is for keeping track of changes to the game rules between versions.
-This repository may or may not be up to date.
+It may or may not be up to date.
 Playable books will be posted in the releases page after they are made publicly available.

 # Playing the game
-Currently, the game is not in a playable state.
-When a usable version is released, it will be in the releases page.
+Currently, the game is in alpha state.
+This means it is not ready for running campaigns yet.
+When the first full version is released, it will be in the releases page of this repository.

-However feel free to play it from these notes if you want.
-You can also convert these notes into your own e-rulebook if you like books.
+If you want to play the game anyway, I recommend sticking to one version and only updating if the newer version doesn't break the balance of the campaign.

 # Contributing
 Feel free to submit a PR, but you must read [INTRODUCTION.md](INTRODUCTION.md) and [VERSIONING.md](VERSIONING.md).